 When just a hint of sexual harassment can destroy a life and career, is it any wonder men are taking serious precautions?
 Unfortunately, this move to protect themselves may just end up biting them on the rear, as Stephen Zweig, an employment attorney with FordHarrison, explained:

 “If men avoid working or traveling with women alone, or stop mentoring women for fear of being accused of sexual harassment, those men are going to back out of a sexual harassment complaint and right into a sex discrimination complaint.”

 Men are now caught in a Catch-22: Trying to protect themselves, they are set up for a host of other legal issues.
 Meanwhile, women are losing out on career opportunities, and the sexes are being segregated.
 The original intent of the #MeToo movement, to heighten awareness of sexual harassment, has morphed into the crazy idea that an accusation is as valid as a guilty plea.
-Who can blame men for wishing to distance themselves from female co-workers when just a whisper or a threat can destroy their livelihoods?We value your comments!
-Please weigh in on our comment section below.
+Who can blame men for wishing to distance themselves from female co-workers when just a whisper or a threat can destroy their livelihoods?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com